How to Fix a Loose Axe Head (And How Not Too)

 You Can Use Water in the Field

 You can soak the axe in water for short-term swelling of the wood to tighten the head.
-This should only be done if you are out in the field and can’t fix the axe properly before using.
+This should only be done if you are out in the field and can’t fix the axe properly before using it.

 When you swell the wood with water the fibers will shrink again as the wood dries, and can lead to more dramatic damage as the evaporating moisture can leave the handle more dried out than when you started.

-And if the handle repeated swells and shrinks it can damage the fibers in the wood – making it even more loose.
+And if the handle repeatedly swells and shrinks it can damage the fibers in the wood – making it even more loose.

 If you do have to do this in the field just make sure to heavily oil the eye as soon as you return, and then look at any of the other previous mends to do it properly.